-This tutorial will show you how to easily update your themes in your dashboard.
+This tutorial will show you how to upgrade a theme to its newest version inside your dashboard.

 Upgrading WordPress Themes – Best Practices

-Backing up your website before making any changes to your site is vital.
-Whenever something doesn’t go as planned, you can always restore your website to its former configuration.
+Backing up your files and data before making any changes to your site is vital.
+This way, if something goes wrong, you can always restore your website to its former configuration.

 If you don’t want to perform manual backups, there are a number of plugins you can use.
-You can read about a WordPress backup plugin that can automate your site backups here:
+You can read about a WordPress backup plugin that can fully automate your backup process here:

-If the theme changes seem irrelevant or unimportant, you can skip the update.
-Otherwise, you should upgrade.
+If the changes seem irrelevant or unimportant, you can skip the update.
+Otherwise, it’s best to update.

 3. Test The Theme

 If you can, it’s a good idea to check the theme before installing it on your site.

-Typically, web service providers will set up a test site where they can test the latest version of the theme, track any bugs and check to see if all plugins are working fine with the new theme before installing and activating it on a live site.
+Typically, web service providers will set up a test site where they can test the latest version of the theme, track bugs and verify that all plugins are working fine with the new theme before applying it to a live site.

-If you manage your own website, you can install a test WordPress site on a subdomain or a separate domain with the same plugins and configuration settings and play with the new theme versions on your test site before applying it to your main site.
+If you’re managing your own website, you can install a test WordPress site on a subdomain or a separate domain using the same plugins and configuration settings and test new theme versions on your test site before applying it to your live site.

 4. Search Online

 Before updating your theme, it’s a good idea to search online and see if anyone has reported any serious problems with the new theme version.